yugabyte/build-infra/README.md

 This repository contains code to build Docker images that can be used to build YugabyteDB.
-On every commit to this repository we automatically build and push the following Docker images for x86_64.
+On every commit to this repository we automatically build and push the following Docker images for each supported architecture.

 ## x86_64 images